Jbonez87/Cage-Match/README.md

 9/3/16 - I'm trying to make a health bar appear over the fighters.
 I managed to create one but I'm having trouble getting it to render damage to either the fighter or the opponent.

+9/5/16 - I gave up on the healthbar and decided on an h3 within the Nicolas Cage divs instead.